Yoga Kitchen – Simple, healthy, and plant-based

 Okay, cake is not something you eat every day.
 It’s fun food.
 But the above list shows that the resulting classic cake is quite a chore for the body to digest as well as metabolise.
 The white flour, refined sugar and butter are high in calories but very, not to say totally “empty” of nutrients.
 The eggs provide a lot of cholesterol.
 We are so conditioned by the traditional pastries of our childhood.
 The above vegan recipe is very basic and consists of just 5 ingredients.

 Opting for vegan pastries is good for your health, the environment and animals.
 It just takes the courage and initiative to step outside the known paths.

 Read more about plant-based nutrition and health:

-Read more articles about nutrition, health and plant-based foods:
+Read more about plant-based food

 Read more about yoga and yoga classes in Schaerbeek: